Winters Bicycle Accident Lawyer

 - Pain and suffering

 California has a two-year statute of limitations for personal injury matters.
 That means your claim must be settled, or a lawsuit must be filed before the second anniversary of the incident that caused your injuries.
 Sometimes, the time you must act is much shorter - such as when a public or governmental agency caused the accident.
 In cases against a governmental agency, the time limit is only six months.
-The statute of limitations is also different when the injured person is younger than 18.
-Protecting these crucial time limits is another reason it makes sense to consult an experienced Winters bicycle accident lawyer.
+The statute of limitations also differs when the injured person is younger than 18.
+Protecting these crucial time limits is another reason to consult an experienced Winters bicycle accident lawyer.

 The YouTube video below features a 2010 news report of the Amgen bike tour rolling through Winters.Call Our Bicycle Accident Attorneys in Winter, CA